-Saint Louis University’s Department of Campus Ministry offers many opportunities for you to grow in your understanding and integration of the Christian faith and for you to participate more fully in the life of your faith communities.
+Saint Louis University’s Department of Campus Ministry offers many opportunities for SLU students to grow in their understanding and integration of the Christian faith and to participate more fully in the life of their faith communities.

 Journey Spiritual Life Communities